kaushaldesaianalytics/cancer-detection-knn/README.md

 Can two gene expression measurements reliably predict cancer presence?
 This project applies K-Nearest Neighbors classification to a gene expression dataset, progressing from a naive k=1 baseline through cross-validated hyperparameter tuning to identify the optimal neighborhood size.

 Overview
 KNN is a distance-based algorithm that classifies a new observation by majority vote among its k nearest training neighbors.
-Because it relies on Euclidean distance, feature scaling is critical — unscaled features with larger ranges will dominate the distance calculation regardless of their predictive value.
+Because it relies on Euclidean distance, feature scaling is critical and unscaled features with larger ranges will dominate the distance calculation regardless of their predictive value.
 This project demonstrates the full KNN workflow: exploratory visualization, proper scaling inside a Pipeline to prevent data leakage during cross-validation, elbow method analysis, and GridSearchCV to select the optimal k value.

 Dataset